HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 ### Adding the Oracle SSL certificate to a secret

-Refer to the following steps to add the DB2 certificate to a secret.
+Refer to the following steps to add the Oracle SSL certificate to a secret.

 1. Use the following `kubectl` command to add the certificate (for example, `server.crt`) to a secret: